prince-amponsah/prince-amponsah/README.md

 ## 🚀 About Me

-I'm currently freelancing as a **Cloud, DevOps & SRE Engineer**, where I design and implement scalable, reliable, and automated infrastructure solutions.
+I'm currently freelancing as a **Cloud DevOps Engineer**, where I design and implement scalable, reliable, and automated infrastructure solutions in the cloud using AWS & GCP.

  **AWS** | **Terraform** | **Docker** | **Kubernetes** | **GitHub Actions** | **Scripting With Python & Bash** | **FastApi** | **Monitoring - Prometheus, Grafana, ELK**